 In such cases, the import process does not change: you can still upload your predictions, assets, and existing labels into Kili.

-For an end-to-end example of how to programmatically import labels to a Kili project using Kili's Python SDK, refer to our tutorial on importing assets and labels.
+For an end-to-end example of how to programmatically import model-based pre-annotations to a Kili project using Kili's Python SDK, refer to our tutorial on importing labels.